 Without it, it’s easy for users to trigger a menu on accident when their mouse moves over the navigation area.
 This unexpected behavior can block users from accessing the information they want.
 Or worse, it can cover up important information the user can’t see.

 When menus open without users asking for it, it can surprise and overwhelm them.
-There’s no benefit to getting something you don’t want a click faster, if you don’t want it.
-This is more of an annoyance than a benefit.
+There’s no benefit to getting something you don’t want a click faster if you don’t want it.
+This so-called convenience is more of an annoyance than a benefit.
 Hover menus present many other problems to users that make them harder and slower to use.
 Clicking a hover menu item is not as easy as it looks.

 Forcing Users Through Hover Tunnels